What comes to mind when you hear the term “massage therapy”? Candles? Relaxation? Aromatherapy? Spa days? Luxury? Medicine?

 Unfortunately, the misconception that massage therapy is only a luxurious part of a spa day is still common, but the tide is changing.
 More physicians are recognizing the documented health benefits of massage therapy and sending their patients to licensed massage therapists for treatment.
 Therefore, the demand for massage therapists is skyrocketing and the career outlook for massage therapists is one of the strongest in the health care industry.

 Massage therapy, broadly defined, is the manual manipulation of muscles and other soft tissues in the body, including connective tissue, ligaments, and tendons, with the purpose of improving a person’s health and well-being.
 Competent, licensed massage therapists are highly-trained and well-versed in anatomy and physiology.
-They must be able to work with other health care practitioners to improve their client's’ level of wellness.
+Part of becoming a massage therapist is being able to work with other health care practitioners to improve their client's’ level of wellness.

 Massage therapy effectively treats a variety of medical conditions, sports injuries, and can help prevent health problems associated with stress.
 Research shows that conditions such as (but not limited to) the following, can be significantly improved or even healed by massage therapy: